TobiePepitoIT/azure-nsg-np/README.md

 <p>
 </p>
 <p>
-Welcome to my tutorial on Network Security Groups and Inspecting Network Protocols.
 First, you will need to create two VMs on Azure.
 One machine will be a Linux machine and the other will be a Windows 10 machine.
 Both will have two CPUs and they must be on the same VNET.
 Once that is done go on the Windows machine and download Wireshark.
 I will attach a link to the Wireshark download. https://www.wireshark.org/download.html Once installed open Wireshark and filter for ICMP Traffic only.
 ICMP is a network layer protocol that relays messages concerning network connection issues.
 Ping uses this protocol, and ping tests connectivity between hosts.
 When we filter Wireshark to only capture ICMP packets and ping the private IP address of our Linux machine we can visually see the packets on Wireshark.
 </p>
 <br />
 <p>